The Role of Minerals In Preventing and Treating Sheep Illnesses - Countryside Network

 Selenium’s role in immune health is important in building up immunity to worms and recovering from worm infections.
 Studies done on cobalt show that lambs getting adequate cobalt had lower levels of worms and better weight gain than those lambs getting no cobalt but regular wormings.
 These three are not the only minerals important to health but their lack can definitely increase susceptibility to worm damage.

-Disadvantages Of Blocks When Preventing Sheep Illnesses
+Disadvantages of Blocks When Preventing Sheep Illnesses

 Sheep have different needs than other animals even though all mammals require essentially the same minerals for proper health.
 Because sheep don’t have upper and lower front teeth, they don’t make good use of mineral blocks.
 Mineral blocks also have the disadvantage of containing salt.
-Sheep self limit salt intake, keeping sheep from overeating the block.
+Sheep self-limit salt intake, keeping sheep from overeating the block.
 But it also means they won’t make use of the mineral or trace minerals in the blocks, even if they have severe deficiencies.

-Minerals in blocks also aren’t in a form that are readily absorbed.
+Minerals in blocks also aren’t in a form that is readily absorbed.
 Blocks often contain elemental forms of minerals, which aren’t easily digested.
 Mineral blocks (and many loose supplements) contain mostly salt, but also flavor-enhancing additives and preservatives.
 The flavor enhancers ensure sheep eat the mineral-enhanced salt, but the overall mix doesn’t provide needed nutrients, and an excess of the ones it does provide could be detrimental and lead to increased sheep illnesses.
-Molasses for example, adds sweetness, but may increase susceptibility of the sheep to internal and external parasites, attract insects and disrupt proper rumen function.
+Molasses, for example, adds sweetness but may increase the susceptibility of the sheep to internal and external parasites, attract insects and disrupt proper rumen function.

 Mineral Availability